samsquire/ideas4/README.md

 }
 ```

+Why is this idea so important?
+If we can compare implementations for equivalence we can also compare their relative costs.

+We can think of programs or code as queries.
+And we can tweak queries to be more efficient.

+So we can have while program optimisation.

 # 75. Internet Creator-advertiser-searcher utopia

 The problem on the internet is a funding and a collective action problem.
 Search engines want to earn the most money so they show adverts.
 Websites and news websites and content producers want to earn money and views so they place adverts.
 Advertisers want to earn money by showing people things.
 Advertisers want to target people who shall action (buy something, believe or change their mind or awareness of something) what they see.